rivasbolinga/vet-clinic/README.md

 # 📖 VET CLINIC <a name="about-project"></a>

-VET CLINIC is a relational database of a vet clinic.
+VET CLINIC is a relational database of a veterinary clinic.
 I have constructed this database within my local environment to facilitate study and practice of transactions and queries in the database using PostgreSQL.